lehtiolab/proteogenomics-analysis-workflow/README.md

   + mzML files containing MS data

     `--mzmls /path/to/\*.mzML  # mind the backslash before *`
+    + Modification file for MSGF+.
+Default file is for TMT samples.
+[Here is an example.](https://bix-lab.ucsd.edu/download/attachments/13533355/Mods.txt?version=2&modificationDate=1358975546000)

+    `--mods Mods.txt # use standard Unimod name for modification`
   + __Optional__: BAM and BAI files (in same directory) from RNASeq experiment

     `--bamfiles /path/to/\*.bam  # mind the backslash`